How to Fill an Employment Gap on your Resume

 So, what Darla thought was an insurmountable problem, became simply a readjustment of information and the addition of skills and personal attributes that fit with the position she was seeking.

-Always remember, nothing can change your job information, it is what it is, but adjusting how it is honestly presented and talked about will help you to fill the employment gap.
+Always remember, nothing can change your actual job information, it is what it is, making up jobs is not an option but adjusting how your information is honestly presented and talked about will help you to fill the employment gap.